alexafleming/weekend-gallery-react/README.md

 ---
 # Design

 I designed Weekend Gallery with the familiar and engaging vibe of Instagram.
-The user-friendly interface and interactive features make liking and appreciating visual content a seamless and enjoyable experience
+The user-friendly interface and interactive features make hearting and appreciating visual content a seamless and enjoyable experience

 ---
 # Setup and Installation